 Stop obsessing over how long it takes

 IBLCE requires 95 hours of lactation specific education.
-I use a scientifically proven method for calculating the number of hours it will take for the reading, listening/viewing, and end-of-unit test items.
+I use a scientifically proven method to calculate the number of hours it will take for the reading, listening/viewing, and end-of-unit test items.
 Furthermore, for years, we have asked course attendees to record how long it takes them to complete the assignments.

 Nearly all report 85-95 hours.
 There are some outliers.

 There aren’t any real shortcuts to learning.
+But streamlining your efforts does help.
 Get organized with materials, content and study techniques, focus on the objectives, and keep your foot on the gas.
 Don’t fret about how long it will take.
 That just saps your energy!